alyssa0528/alyssa0528.github.io/_posts/2018-10-19-career_tips_for_new_software_engineers_from_hubspots_connected_event.markdown

 The final session was led by Director of Engineering Barbara McCarthy and a panel of two software engineers, a designer, and a product manager.
 Here were my key takeaways:

 * Having a side project (or five, when you're talking about Flatiron students!) and a website/blog help make you stand out in the interview process.
 * Once you start working, you're not coding 40 hours a week.
 Work on your soft skills.
 Learn how to communicate and deal with different types of people.
-It's easier to learn a new coding language than learning how to behave and collaborate.
+It's easier to learn a new coding language than how to properly behave and collaborate.
 Even the DoE mentioned that this is one of the main reasons why a team can fail in the workplace.
 * Working for a software company means having a great impact on others through your work.
 You're working on software that is potentially helping hundreds, thousands, or millions of people be more productive.
 * Everyone experiences impostor syndrome.
 Don't allow it to sink in and consume you.
 * Focus on learning.
 Don't compare yourself to others.